KazanExpress/argocd-terraform-plugin/docs/installation.md

   ... other fields
   # No need to define `plugin` since Argo CD will figure it out!
 ```
 There are some [security benefits to running this way](https://github.com/argoproj/argo-cd/issues/9083#issuecomment-1098517762), it may be [future proof](https://github.com/argoproj/argo-cd/issues/8117), and you don't have to explicitly tell Argo CD which plugin to use: it will auto-detect it, like it does for Helm or Kustomize based applications.
-On the other hand, it adds a bit more complexity and can make some argocd-vault-plugin integrations a bit trickier - see the [caveats section of the Usage page](../usage#running-argocd-vault-plugin-in-a-sidecar-container) for details.
+On the other hand, it adds a bit more complexity and can make some argocd-terraform-plugin integrations a bit trickier - see the [caveats section of the Usage page](../usage#running-argocd-terraform-plugin-in-a-sidecar-container) for details.

 ### InitContainer and configuration via argocd-cm ConfigMap
 The first technique is to use an init container and a volumeMount to copy a different version of a tool into the repo-server container.